-- inform and advise the organisation and its employees about their obligations to comply with the GDPR and other data protection laws; - monitor compliance with the GDPR and other data protection laws, including managing internal data protection activities, advising on data protection impact assessments, training staff and conducting internal audits; - be the first point of contact for supervisory authorities and for individuals whose data is processed (employees, customers etc.).
+Inform and advise the organization and its employees about their obligations to comply with the GDPR and other data protection laws;

+- Monitor compliance with the GDPR and other data protection laws, including managing internal data protection activities, advising on data protection impact assessments, training staff and conducting internal audits; and - Be the first point of contact for supervisory authorities and for individuals whose data is processed (employees, customers etc.).

-- Consider who would be an appropriate Data Protection Officer within your organisation. - Assign responsibility and budget for data protection compliance within your organisation. - Consider reporting lines and what training will be necessary. - Implement the necessary support to allow the Data Protection Officer to perform the required duties as detailed above.
+- Consider who would be an appropriate Data Protection Officer within your organization. - Assign responsibility and budget for data protection compliance within your organization. - Consider reporting lines and what training will be necessary. - Implement the necessary support to allow the Data Protection Officer to perform the required duties as detailed above.